junxit/us-congress-bills-115/metadata.md

 - 2018-06-13 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
 - 2018-06-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5133-5134)
 - 2018-06-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5133-5134)
+- 2018-06-14 — Received in the Senate.
+- 2018-06-18 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 466.